Eve-ning/Eve-ning.github.io/_posts/2024-06-17-thoughts-on-statistically-understanding-tournament-difficulty.md

 <!--more-->

-# Visualizing the Pool on the _Difficulty Space_
+# Motivation

-Before we jump the gun on how we should approach defining pool difficulty progression, we should revisit the fundamentals and motivations.
-There are 2 reasons why a well-regulated and well-defined difficulty is beneficial to a
+There are 2 reasons why a well-regulated and well-defined difficulty is beneficial to a tournament:
-tournament:

 1. Players are **fairly** judged at every stage
 2. Mappers and poolers will have an approximate reference on target difficulty, **reducing confusion**, improving **difficulty accuracy**.

+Difficulty regulation is difficult, because the definition of difficulty is weak, subjective.
+Commonly, and acceptably, just defining the pool difficulty through "vibes" is sufficient, and it has worked well, for the past few hundred tournaments.

+As a member of many pooling teams, I've seen common patterns that could be defined in a more robust manner, which will be outlined as the "framework" in this article.

+# Visualizing the Pool on the _Difficulty Space_

 There are 2 key dimensions of a pool: